 If you’re learning coding and web development, congratulations!
 Digital skills in programming are a valuable asset for your future in our wonderful, tech-filled world.
 To help you make the most of this amazing experience, I’ve put together 10 easy tips for learning coding faster.

 All of the points are valuable advice that I wish someone had told me when I first started learning how to code.
 None of it is rocket science, but each one of them will help you learn faster and keep you focused.

-And for a kick-start into learning web development, take a look at these beginners’ courses for learning HTML and CSS to get you well on your way towards becoming a professional web developer.
+And for a kick-start into learning web development, head over to my post Best Websites to Learn Coding for Beginners in 2019 to get you well on your way towards becoming a professional web developer.